karmaester/Scraper/README.md

 To get a local copy up and running follow these simple example steps.

--Go to the repository main page.
+- Go to the repository main page.

--Press the "Code" button and copy the repo link.
+- Press the "Code" button and copy the repo link.

--Clone it in you local machine using git command "git clone <link>".
+- Clone it in you local machine using git command "git clone <link>".

 ### Prerequisites